spettersson/splunk4patientprivacy/data_guide.md

 MAX_TIMESTAMP_LOOKAHEAD = 27
 ```

-Then, instruct the Manager Node to deploy the Splunk app to the peer nodes in the cluster by following the steps describe in [Splunk Docs](https://docs.splunk.com/Documentation/Splunk/9.4.0/Indexer/Updatepeerconfigurations#:~:text=Admin%20Manual.-,Distribute%20the%20configuration%20bundle,the%20peers.%20This%20overwrites%20the%20contents%20of%20the%20peers%27%20current%20bundle.,-1.%20Prepare%20the).
+Then, instruct the Manager Node to deploy the Splunk app to the peer nodes in the cluster by following the steps described [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Indexer/Updatepeerconfigurations#:~:text=Admin%20Manual.-,Distribute%20the%20configuration%20bundle,the%20peers.%20This%20overwrites%20the%20contents%20of%20the%20peers%27%20current%20bundle.,-1.%20Prepare%20the).

 #### **5. Validate and Test Sourcetypes**

 After creating the sourcetype, always **test it before deploying it to production**.
 One way to check that logs are successfully parsed into events is by using the **"Add Data"** wizard.

 1. Navigate to **Settings → Add Data** in Splunk Web.
-2. Click **Upload**
+2. Click **Upload**.
-3. Click **Select File** and select a sample log file
+3. Click **Select File** and select a sample log file.
-4. Select a sourcetype
+4. Select a sourcetype.
-5. Validate **event line-breaking**
+5. Validate **event line-breaking**.
-6. Validate **timestamp extraction**
+6. Validate **timestamp extraction**.

 ❗ **If logs are not parsing correctly, adjust the sourcetype and repeat the test.**